Himalayan Trekking Packing List

 1. Understand the Climate of the Himalayas

 Knowing the Himalayan environment is quite important for packing up your travel because the spectrum of extreme weather conditions has turned utterly unpredictable.
-Heavy rains, or even snowfall for that matter, are unpredictable due to the height of the Himalayas which also tends to result in sudden ups and downs in the temperature.
-Here’s why it matters:
+Since the Himalayas are height-gaining, heavy rains or even snowfall for that matter, usually occur quite unobviously, causing sudden ups and downs in temperature.
+This will help because of the following:

-- From June to September, during the monsoon period, most of the Himalayan sections have heavy rainfall; from the subsequent months, it could remain dry; and from that period up until the winter season, snowfall can also occur.
-Therefore, planning in those periods will necessitate preparing for either rain or snow.
-Include clothing that insulates well, along with equipment for those rainy or snowy periods.
+- The monsoon period runs between June to September of the year.
+During those times, most of the Himalayan sections get heavy rainfall, and from the subsequent months, it could remain dry from that period up to winter season, there could also be snowfall.
+Hence, the planning in those periods will be preparatory to either rain or snow.
+Add well-insulating clothes along with equipment for those rainy or snowy periods.

 Source- Google